openatx/uiautomator2/README.md

     $ python -m uiautomator2 app-stop-all $device_ip
     ```
 ## QUICK START
 There are two ways to connect to the device.
-Run the following Python code in a python 2.7/3+ interpreter:
+Run the following Python code in a Python 2.7/3+ interpreter:

-1. Through WIFI (recommended)
+1. Through WiFi (recommended)
 Suppose device IP is `10.0.0.1` and your PC is in the same network.

 ```python